2mol/juricho.me/content/posts/online-hackathon.md

 - t-shirts

 ## So, how did it go?

+Let's first be clear about one thing: an online hackathon

 - We had around 1000 people register and use the Discord invite link.
 - It generally went well, and we received positive feedback.